Huskers add talented Florida athlete Kamonte Grimes, lose OLB Schweitzer to Notre Dame

 The Huskers added three-star athlete Kamonte Grimes out of Naples, Florida, a longtime target who could play either wide receiver or defensive back in Lincoln, but is expected to get a long look on offense.

-"(I would) like to thank my amazing family, (Nebraska secondary coach Travis Fisher), (Palmetto Ridge defensive coordinator P.J.)
+"(I would) like to thank my amazing family, (Palmetto Ridge head coach Adam) Fisher, (Palmetto Ridge defensive coordinator P.J.)
 Gibbs, the whole Palmetto Ridge staff and all of my teammates and everyone that has supported me on this journey," Grimes wrote on Twitter in announcing his decision.
 "I just wanna say it's been an amazing experience throughout the whole recruiting process and most importantly I want to thank all of the schools and coaches who took their time to recruit me."

-Grimes is listed at 6-foot-2 and 205 pounds and had a final five that included the Huskers, Michigan, Maryland, Miami and Kentucky.
-A standout at Palmetto Ridge High, Grimes has been invited to the All-American Bowl in January in San Antonio.
+Gibbs told the Journal Star on Sunday evening that Grimes these days goes about 6-foot-3 and 220 pounds.
+He had a final five that included the Huskers, Michigan, Maryland, Miami and Kentucky before he called up NU head coach Scott Frost on Sunday evening and said he wanted to be a Cornhusker.

 #GBRXXI #BallPlayer pic.twitter.com/zxCjsw0ULF— Trent Mossbrucker (@TMossbrucker) August 17, 2020